omnetpp/omnetpp.org/download-items/SDNController.md

 github-url: https://github.com/swiru95/omnetpp_sdncontroller
 ---

 SDN controller gives you an API to control switches by using OpenFlow v1.0.0 messages.
 The `Inet::RealtimeScheduler` and `ExtInterface` allows the controller to cooperate with real SDN networks (Mininet etc.).

-- The project was created as the theses of Krzysztof Świdrak's at Military University of Technology in Warsaw (Poland) 2018/2019.
+- The project was created as the Krzysztof Świdrak's thesis.
-- Thesis supervisor and coordinator: Jerzy Dołowski.
 - A list of articles based on the project is available [here](https://github.com/swiru95/Articles).

 The code can be used for research purposes, but please refer or contact with authors.